• Skip to main content

 • A bowl of vegetable curry served with ceramic spoon with spoonful of curry powder, rice and water beside.

-Vegan Chinese Vegetable Curry
+Chinese Vegetable Curry

 • A bowl of Jamaican curry served with spoon with bowl of rice and chopped cilantro beside.

-Vegan Jamaican Chickpea Vegetable Curry
+Vegan Jamaican Chickpea Curry with Vegetables

-If you did make this recipe, do leave a rating and comment down below, we love hearing from you!
+If you made this recipe, leave a rating and comment below.
+We would love to hear from you!
 Subscribe to My Plantiful Cooking to get new recipes delivered straight to your inbox!
-Follow us on Instagram, Facebook and Pinterest to get the latest updates. 😉
+Follow us on Instagram, Facebook, and Pinterest to get the latest updates. 😉

 📖 Recipe